craftworkgames/MonoGame.Extended/Docs/Features/Animations.md

 ![](http://i.imgur.com/gVfkoF2.png)

-And an xml describing the coordenates and size of each sprite within the map:
+And an xml describing the coordinates and size of each sprite within the map:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>